tihomir-kit/azure-cors-rule-manager/README.md

 ## Requirements

-Since ACRM is made as an ASP.NET MVC web app, you will need VisualStudio to build and run it.
+Since ACRM is made as an ASP.NET MVC web app which uses Azure SDK v3.x, you will need VisualStudio to build and run it.
 I assume this will most probably be used by developers anyhow so this shouldn't be a problem.
-For those of you that develop stuff for Azure from platforms other than .net, you will need to manage CORS rules through the Azure REST API.
+For those of you who develop stuff for Azure from platforms other than .net, you will need to manage CORS rules through the Azure REST API.

 ## Credits